What's Going On With Archer Aviation (ACHR) Stock? - Archer Aviation (NYSE:ACHR)

-Archer Aviation Inc ACHR shares are trading higher by 10.9% to $10.08 during Wednesday’s session and are higher by 38% over the trailing week.
+Archer Aviation Inc ACHR shares are trading higher by 10.7% to $9.32 during Friday’s session and are higher by some 84% over the trailing month as the stock trends across social media platforms.

-Meanwhile, Ark Invest recently boosted its stake in Archer, acquiring over 5 million shares, valued at approximately $36.5 million.
-Archer also advances eVTOL air taxis in Abu Dhabi, targeting a 2026 launch.
+Meanwhile, Ark Invest recently boosted its stake in Archer, acquiring over 5 million shares valued at approximately $36.5 million.
+Archer also advances eVTOL air taxis in Abu Dhabi, targeting a 2026 launch, positioning itself as a leader in urban air mobility.

-Read Also: All Eyes On December Fed Meeting As Traders Await Interest Rate Projections
+Read Also: Market Volatility Halts On Soft Inflation Data, Yet Traders Remain Wary Of Fighting The Fed: 10 ETFs Moving Friday

 How To Buy ACHR Stock